indigo-dc/synergy-doc/doc/user-guide.md

 - OpenStack versions: Ocata, Newton

+## Example

-- Make sure you have access to the Internet from your virtual machine
+ Before you begin make sure you could access to the Internet from your virtual machine.

 ### Creating personal script